 It doesn’t track data for biking or running but it makes up with it for those that enjoy walking and want to track their fitness basics.
 The GPS is incredibly accurate according to most user reviews.
 You get a good overall package in the Traverse that comes up just short of the Garmin Fenix 3 with regards to the options available.
 This is a great watch for the money and looks incredibly stylish to match.

-- Waterproof up to 50 Feet
+- Water Resistant up to 660 Feet

 - 24 Hour World Clock